Welcome to Inge de Graaf's research group on Groundwater sustainability and crop production at Wageningen University

 ‘The prize comes with a sizeable sum of money.
 Still, the acknowledgement of my research matters most.
 It motivates me to continue.'

-Based on the excellent MSc thesis of Wahdan
+Read our latest paper based on the excellent MSc thesis of Wahdan

 Bryan Marinelli receives the EGU Outstanding Poster Award